-FITNESS THROUGH WALKING
+PE 169 FITNESS THROUGH WALKING

 This course is a walk/jog class designed to condition the heart and muscles through continuous walking, jogging, or running.
 The use of circuit training via free weights and other aerobic exercise may be used.
 The student will be provided knowledge of cardio respiratory endurance, muscular strength and flexibility.

-(.5 credit, 0 lecture, 1 lab)
+May be repeated three times. (.5 credit, 0 lecture, 1 lab)

-NAIA RULES & PROCEDURES
+PE 174 NAIA RULES & REGULATIONS